usmanmohammed/dotnet-spark/README.md

 ![.NET Core](https://github.com/usmanmohammed/dotnet-spark-samples/workflows/.NET%20Core/badge.svg?branch=master)

 In this repo, we have various example implementations of .NET for Apache Spark.
-THe samples cover:
+These examples cover:

 Sample | Language
 :--- | :---